betaglot/plantabeta/docs/dev/DX.md

 Make a list of DX research models for each module

-Moto, Neuro, Eco, Via, Beta
+Move, Psike, Eko, Via, Beta

 To make prototyping easier.
 So you don't need to worry about the content